-This one is a staple amongst hardgainers.
-I’m a hardgainer myself and accredit a lot of my gains to this amazing product.
-The optimum Nutrition Pro Gainer is a high protein formula that delivers substantial calories in each scoop.
-15 different flavors (including double chocolate, vanilla custard, strawberry, banana cream, and cookies & cream) are available in 5 or 10 lb bags with each bag containing 14 and 28 servings, respectively.
+This is a staple among hardgainers.
+I’m a hardgainer, and I credit a lot of my gains to this amazing product.
+The Optimum Nutrition Pro Gainer is a high-protein formula that delivers substantial calories in each scoop.
+There are 15 different flavors (including double chocolate, vanilla custard, strawberry, banana cream, and cookies & cream) available in 5- or 10-lb bags, containing 14 and 28 servings, respectively.

-The low sugar content is also a great thing.
+Having a low sugar content is also great.
 Unsafe weight gainers are loaded with fats and sugars to increase the calorie content.
-This sort of goes against the idea of eating healthy, right?
-High amounts of sugar can result in unhealthy insulin spikes which will make you feel very dizzy and will signal the body to store fat.
+Doesn’t this go against the idea of healthy eating?
+High amounts of sugar can result in unhealthy insulin spikes which will make you feel dizzy and signal the body to store fat.

 You also get 31 essential vitamins and minerals.
-If this seems like allot, remember that the nutrient needs of active individuals is not the same as inactive ones.
+If this seems like a lot, remember that the nutrient needs of active individuals are not the same as those of inactive ones.

-The taste of most flavors is simply amazing and customers really seem to enjoy vanilla and double chocolate.
-You can mix in things like cinnamon and ice cream to shake up the flavor, although it’s really not necessary.
+Most of the flavors taste simply amazing, and customers seem to especially enjoy the vanilla and the double chocolate.
+You can mix in things like cinnamon and ice cream to shake up the flavor although it’s really not necessary.
 Of all the weight gainers I’ve tried, this one mixes up best.

 As for the cost, this is one of the better priced weight gainers.
-At about $2.85/serving you really can’t go wrong.
-As a general rule of thumb, a well priced weight gainer will cost around $3.00/serving and a whey protein supplement will cost $0.75/serving.
+At about $2.85/serving, you really can’t go wrong.
+As a rule of thumb, a well-priced weight gainer should cost around $3.00/serving, and for a whey protein supplement, the cost is about $0.75/serving.

-In terms of effectiveness, Optimum Nutrition’s Pro Gainer is in a league of its own.
-No weight gainer has produced more satisfied customers.
-It’s quite heartwarming reading through the testimonials for this product.
-Most notable was a review from a customer who was terminally ill.
+In terms of effectiveness, Optimum Nutrition Pro Gainer is in a league of its own.
+No weight gainer has produced as many satisfied customers.
+It’s quite heartwarming to read the testimonials for this product.
+Most notable was a review from a customer who had been terminally ill.
 He lost almost 100 pounds and tried many different products for many years to no avail.
 After trying this product, he was able to get back to a healthy weight within a few months.
-I have experienced its effectiveness myself and never felt more satisfied with a supplement.
-If you are serious about gaining weight, give this product a go and you will not be disappointed
+I myself have experienced this effectiveness and never felt more satisfied with a supplement.
+If you are serious about gaining weight, give this product a go, and you will not be disappointed

-The only fault I found with the Optimum’s Pro Gainer is that the main ingredient is wheat-based maltodextrin, a high GI carbohydrate filler.
-It is excellent for spiking your insulin high enough to put you an anabolic state, but there are better whole food carb sources that can be used.
-Being that this is a mass gainer, its fairly acceptable.
-You will see allot of companies using this ingredient as it is cheap and easy to produce.
+The only fault I found with the Optimum Pro Gainer is that the main ingredient is wheat-based maltodextrin, a high GI carbohydrate filler.
+It is excellent for spiking your insulin high enough to put you into an anabolic state, but there are better whole-food carb sources that can be used.
+Being that this is a mass gainer, it’s fairly acceptable.
+You will see many companies using this ingredient as it is cheap and easy to produce.